-Team updates are used to notify the FIRST Robotics Competition community of revisions to the official season documentation (e.g. the manual, drawings, etc.) or important season news.
-Between Kickoff and February 21, 2020, Team Updates are posted each Tuesday and Friday.
-Between February 21, 2020 and April 7, 2020, Team Updates are posted each Tuesday.
-Team updates are posted on the INFINITE RECHARGE Game and Season Materials web page and are generally posted before 5 pm, Eastern.
+Team Updates are used to notify the FIRST Robotics Competition community of revisions to the official season documentation (e.g. the manuals, drawings, etc.) or important season news.
+Between Kickoff and February 2, 2021, Team Updates are posted each Tuesday and Friday.
+Starting February 9, 2021, Team Updates will be posted on Tuesdays only, and edits will be limited to only those that won't impact challenge submission content (e.g. correcting an award count error, control system updates, etc.).
+Additional Team Updates and their posting frequency will be announced if an in-person season is approved.
+Team Updates are posted on the Season Materials web page and are generally posted before 5 pm, Eastern.
+Users 18 years old and older may request email alerts to be notified when Team Updates are posting using this form.